 - Vaginal childbirth especially with long, forceful labour, fast descend, forceps.

-- Weak connective tissue (Veracious veins starting at a young age, stretch marks, cellulite, joint issues).
+- Weak connective tissue (Varicose veins starting at a young age, stretch marks, cellulite, joint issues).

 - Pelvic floor muscles that lost their optimal condition.

 - Straining on the loo/constipation.

 - Running, jumping, playing sports or other activities with high intraabdominal pressure performed with ignored loss of bladder control and without pressure management.

 These factors will have increased influence during “hormonal” times (menstruation, pre/postnatal, menopause).

 How do you know if you have a prolapse?

 If the prolapse progresses, during later stages, symptoms may include: